-The images and documents presented here provide a look at the world of Captain Charles L. Albertson from his career with the New York Police Department in the early 1900s and his life in Waverly, New York through his death in 1932 here in Orlando.
+Photographs, documents and recorded memories provide us with a glimpse into the world of Charles L. Albertson – including his career with the New York Police Department (1879-1905), his life in Waverly, New York, and time spent in Orlando up until his death here in 1932.

 The most in depth look at the life of Captain Charles L. Albertson up to 1905 was published on the front page of the January 19, 1906 Waverly Free Press, his hometown newspaper.

 The news of Captain Charles L. Albertson’s death here in Orlando on October 28, 1932 was published on the front page of the Orlando Morning Sentinel on 29 October 1932.
 That same morning, the Orlando Library Board met and drafted Resolutions of Condolence in the Death of Charles L. Albertson.
 It is a beautiful tribute to his life and his gift to the people of Orlando as expressed in this excerpt:

 Finally, the obituary of Captain Charles L. Albertson was published in the Orlando Morning Sentinel on October 30, 1932 p.
 2 A.

-The Albertson Public Library no longer resides at the corner of Central and Rosalind, but Captain Charles L. Albertson will forever be regarded as the man who’s gift of books and vertical files forever changed Orlando and improved the lives of her residents.
+The Albertson Public Library no longer resides at the corner of Central and Rosalind but Captain Charles L. Albertson will forever be regarded as the man whose gift of books and his cherished loose leaf encyclopedia forever changed Orlando and improved the lives of her residents.